tewarid/course-c/readme.md

 ## Known Issues

+- The course mentions Windows Subsystem for Unix (SFU) which is now defunct

-Due to differences in markdown syntax supported by pandoc and kramdown, static HTML rendered by GitHub Pages/Jekyll has some issues
+- Due to differences in markdown syntax supported by pandoc and kramdown, static HTML rendered by GitHub Pages/Jekyll has some issues

   - Inline math is not rendered properly because kramdown fails to recognize single dollar sign delimiter `$...$` supported by pandoc

   - Image attributes such as height and width are not applied, and (unfortunately) appear after the image